CrowdStrike/caracara/CODE_OF_CONDUCT.md

-# FalconPy Community Code of Conduct
+# Caracara Community Code of Conduct

 ## Our Pledge